RockyMeadow/notes-app/README.md

 # Notes

 A note taking application built as a submission for the [Fullstack Challenge](https://coderpush.slite.com/p/note/3DPDTNkdGE0gd-woDhk8LT/Full-Stack-Challenge-v2).
+An instance of the application has been deployed in [here](https://coderpush-todo.vercel.app/)

 ## Tech Stack